checosdovalina/treeApp/replit.md

 # Replit.md - TREE Uniformes & Kodiak Industrial E-commerce Platform

 ## Overview
 This is a full-stack e-commerce application for "TREE Uniformes & Kodiak Industrial," a uniform/clothing business specializing in industrial and corporate uniforms.
 The system provides both admin management capabilities and a public store interface.
-It's built with React (frontend), Express.js (backend), and PostgreSQL database using Drizzle ORM.
+It supports B2B (quote-based) and B2C (direct purchase) sales models.
+Key capabilities include product and inventory management, quote creation with PDF export, sales reporting, customer management with purchase history, and a public catalog with advanced filtering.
+The project aims to provide a modern, mobile-optimized e-commerce experience matching industry standards.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 User language: Spanish (communicate in Spanish)
 User role: Administrator seeking to access admin functions